bastimont/ansible_switch_configuration.ver3/ansible_switch/README.md

 - Dummy IPs (e.g. `10.0.1.2`) will correctly show as **unreachable** via OS ping, which is expected behaviour in a demo environment.
 - In case a real hardware device gets plugged in to the main computer, it will be detected then displayed on **DISCOVERED** connections within section **[6]**.
 - Any dummy IPs can be used as placeholder values to be replaced by those of the actual physical devices.
+You are then allowed to freely interact with them.